Home / Blog/ Kids Nutrition/ Best 10 Sources of Protein for Kids

 5. Low-Fat Dairy Products

-Dairy products might become a substantial part of your child’s protein intake if your child can consume them.
-Greek yogurt, string cheese, cottage cheese, frozen yogurt, cow’s milk, and low-fat cheese contain substantial amounts of protein, and they’re often easy to incorporate into almost every meal.
+Dairy products are a substantial part of children’s protein intake.
+There are tons of dairy products to choose from: Greek yogurt, string cheese, cottage cheese, cow’s milk, and low-fat cheeses, all of which contain plenty of protein.
+Plus, they’re easy to incorporate into almost every meal.

 6. Quinoa

 Quinoa is a complete protein.
 It’s one of few plant-based protein sources to contain all nine essential amino acids, which act as the building blocks for healthy muscle development.
-It’s also incredibly versatile, and you can serve it up like rice as a side dish or incorporate it into yummy soups and stews.
+It’s also incredibly versatile, and you can serve it in place of rice as a side dish or incorporate it into soups and stews.

 7. Whole Grain Bread